 Entrepreneurship in leading QA teams is important.
 There is a fine balance between coaching QA managers to where they need to be in terms of (A) people skills, QA and software development processes, and QA and Management tools and (B) trying to control too much.
 Entire books are written on how to find this general managerial and life balance — one of my favourites has to be Harvey MacKay’s shark book.
 You can’t expect to hire QA managers, put them managing different products with different teams in different areas and, these days, quite possibly different parts of the world, and expect them to report to the same set of metrics just to make a status meeting go smoothly.

 The job of a QA Director is to synthesize information up from your QA Managers in their own language, not yours.
 You can then translate to the status meetings as needed.
 Give your QA managers as much freedom, with the coaching needed to grow their skills areas where you’ve measured them to be weak, as they need to innovate and inspired not only their QA staff but their fellow QA managers.
-This idea is a systems theory concept called interdependence and it is given momentum when managers inspire managers by staying in touch with the moving parts of a software project that need attention.
+This idea is a concept called interdependence and it is given momentum when managers inspire managers by staying in touch with the moving parts of a software project that need attention.

 “And a little work in that direction goes a long way.
 Research shows that once entrepreneurship gets established, it tends to be self-pereptruating.”
 Couldn’t have said it better myself.